CDJellen/ndbc-api/README.md

 The ndbc-api is a python library that makes this data more widely accessible.

 The ndbc-api is primarily built to parse whitespace-delimited oceanographic and atmospheric data distributed as text files for available time ranges, on a station-by-station basis[^2].
-Measurements are typically distributed as `utf-8` encoded text files, on a station-by-station, fixed-period files.
+Measurements are typically distributed as `utf-8` encoded, station-by-station, fixed-period text files.
 More information on the measurements and methodology are available [on the NDBC website](https://www.ndbc.noaa.gov/docs/ndbc_web_data_guide.pdf)[^3].

 Please read the documentation for more information: https://ndbc-api.readthedocs.io